xp-dojo/xp-dojo/site/src/main/tut/docs/contributing.md

 # Agreements

-For core contributors (those with write permission to the repositories), we aim to agree consensus on the goals and some specific mechanisms.
+For core contributors (those with write permission to the repositories), we aim to agree consensus on our goals and some specific mechanisms.
 This is mainly motivated by a need for consistency in both how the material is delivered (making it easy for students to learn) and ideology in what we can agree on as an effective way to teach.

 ## Learning Objectives